cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 Approx 1.5hrs in class

-Plus one week advance preparation in order for participants to learn to bake bread (in own time)
+Plus 2-3 weeks advance preparation in order for participants to learn to bake bread (in own time)

 **Facilities:**